loopstudio/loop-studio-guides/javascript/README.md

     });
     ```

   * If the function body consists of a single statement returning an expression without side effects, omit the braces and use the implicit return.
-Otherwise, keep the braces and use a `return` statement.
+Otherwise, keep the braces and use a `return` statement. eslint: [`arrow-parens`](https://eslint.org/docs/rules/arrow-parens.html), [`arrow-body-style`](https://eslint.org/docs/rules/arrow-body-style.html)

     > Why?
 Syntactic sugar.
 It reads well when multiple functions are chained together.